elochin/priority-switching-scheduler/README.md

 ## 2. Installation

-Simply type make.
+Create a bin directory with `mkdir bin` and then `make`.
 You can edit the Makefile and compile with the following options:

 - `-DDEBUG` to add debug messages concerning the sending and the receiving of TUN/TAP packets;